 Occasionally, even “Palestinian” leaders themselves publicly admit as much.
 As candidly stated by Zahir Muhsein, then head of the Palestine Liberation Organization's Military Department and a member of its Executive Committee:

-And, as subsequently declared by Azmi Bishara, an “Israeli” Arab professor of philosophy and cultural studies who later became the leader of Balad, an “Israeli” Arab political party that was elected to the Knesset based upon its anti-Israel platform:
+And, as subsequently declared by Azmi Bishara, an Arab citizen of Israel and a professor of philosophy and cultural studies who later became the leader of Balad, an Arab political party that was elected to Israel’s parliament (known as the Knesset) based upon its anti-Israel platform:

 “Allah be praised, we all have Arab roots; and every Palestinian, in Gaza and throughout Palestine, can prove his Arab roots -- whether from Saudi Arabia, from Yemen, or anywhere.
 We have blood ties.
 So where is your affection and mercy? . . .
 Personally, half my family is Egyptian.
 We are all like that.
-More than 30 families in the Gaza Strip are called [by the last name] Al-Masri [“the Egyptian”].
+More than 30 families in the Gaza Strip are called [by the last name] al-Masri [meaning: “the Egyptian”].
 Brothers, half of the Palestinians are Egyptians and the other half are Saudis.
 Who are the Palestinians?
-We have many families called Al-Masri, whose roots are Egyptian.
+We have many families called al-Masri, whose roots are Egyptian.
 Egyptian!
 They may be from Alexandria, from Cairo, from Dumietta, from the North, from Aswan, from Upper Egypt.
 We are Egyptians.
 We are Arabs.
 We are Muslims.
 We are a part of you.”
-(Excerpt from speech aired on Egypt-based Al-Hekmah TV, March 23, 2012)
+(Excerpt from Fathi Hammad’s speech aired on Egypt-based al-Hekmah TV, March 23, 2012)

-[Note: Just as the "Palestinians" are not an authentic ethnic group, neither are the "Israelis" -- comprising not only resident Jews but also Circassians, Samaritans, Arabs, Druze, Gypsies and other gentiles who have been permitted to become citizens of Israel -- an authentic ethnic group.
+[Note: Just as the "Palestinians" are not an authentic ethnic group, neither are the "Israelis" (being comprised, not only of resident Jews, but also of Circassians, Samaritans, Arabs, Druze, Gypsies, Vietnamese and other Gentiles who have been permitted to become citizens of Israel) an authentic ethnic group.
 However, the Jews -- unlike the "Palestinians" -- do constitute such an authentic ethnic group.]

 © Mark S. Rosenblit